dheimgartner/myThesis/NOTES.md

 - [x] Light blue references/links as Thoscha (see point above)
   - Set in `myRd.sty`
 - [ ] longtable in `\ChapterInfoTable` adds to table index...
-- [ ] Computational details section for whole thesis (in particular own phd-thesis-heimgartner repos)
+- [x] Computational details section for whole thesis (in particular own phd-thesis-heimgartner repos)
+- [ ] Bumpt version numbers (no dev versions...)
 - [x] Include R manuals in appendix => see `dev.R` and `R/utils-manual.R` as starting point (but `\include{Rd}` messes up all formatting!)
   - Yayy: resolved => see TODO in appendix/main.Rnw
   - [ ] Don't show objects in table of contents...